lhr-solar/Power-Generation-Models/documents/PHOTOVOLTAIC.md

 set of cells; this diode retains its own model and is calculated against the module I-V curve.

+Current applied through a solar module is checked against the resultant voltage across the module.
+If this is driven into the 2nd quadrant (negative voltage, positive current), then the bypass diode is turned on, distributing current until the voltage across both devices (cells and bypass diode) are equivalent.

 ### Solar Cell Set Model

 ### Bypass Diode Models